blindsidenetworks/scalelite/README.md

 # Administration

-Scalelite comes with tools to add and remove BigBlueButton servers from the pool.
+Scalelite comes with a set of commands to manage the pool of BigBlueButton servers.

 ## Server Management